roelderickx/nativemessaging-ng/README.md

 * `send_message(message)` will send the given message to the browser.

-* `install(browsers, manifest_file)` takes a list of browsers to install the manifest and a manifest, to install the given manifest in the browser configuration.
-Supported browsers are 'chrome' and 'firefox'; the manifest must be the contents of a valid manifest file.
+* `install(browsers, manifest_filename)` takes a list of browsers to install the manifest and a manifest filename, to install the given manifest in the browser configuration.
+Supported browsers are 'chrome' and 'firefox'.

 #### Example
 Browser side: